 If you think that someone may listen to your email traffic, such as a computer-skilled colleague or the computer administrator of your network, AND may be ill-intentioned then you should not use this website.
 If you think some unwanted person is liable to observe your email traffic, do not use this vote mechanism.
 This person could vote instead of you.
 If you do not trust the webmaster (see contact at last question), do not use this website.

 This website has been made so that small more or less formal organisations (such as a group of well-intentioned co-workers, scientists in the case of the webmaster, or friends) can organise quickly a convenient electronic vote.
-The website gives anonymity to probe participant overall opinions without going through an "every-one-knows" or "I know nothing" doodle procedure.
-The survey mechanism is both simple and anonymous.
+The website gives anonymity to probe voters' overall opinions without going through an "every-one-knows" or "I know nothing" doodle procedure.
+The vote mechanism is both simple and anonymous.

 Your vote will always be cast anonymously.
 If you think that reasonably no one will look at your emails, then your can participate with good trust.

-- The survey author is informed of the success of the survey creation and of each email emission.
-This is controlled by the survey creation mechanism.
+- The vote creator is informed of the success of the vote creation and of each email emission.
+This is controlled by the vote creation mechanism.

-- If a technical problem occurs during email emission (e.g. overload), the survey is immediately invalidated.
+- If a technical problem occurs during email emission (e.g. overload), the vote is immediately invalidated.
 No one will be able to vote.
-The participant will be informed, directly on the result page, that the survey is not available.
+The participant will be informed, directly on the result page, that the vote is not available.